 Trim Your Trees

 Controlling your foliage is the best way to prevent pests.
-If trees and shrubs are left unattended and allowed to grow into your fence and over your property, this can become big nuisance for you.
-Big tree branches are great places for the pests like termites, ants, and roaches to seek shelter and can also be breeding grounds for other rodents.
+If trees and shrubs are left unattended and allowed to grow on your fence and over your property, this becomes big nuisance for you.
+Big tree branches are great places for the pests like termites, ants, and roaches to seek shelter and also become breeding grounds for other rodents.
 Keep your trees and shrubs trimmed and provide a sizable gap between your vegetation and your property.

 Did you know bed bugs can travel with you on your clothes and luggage?
 Be sure to check any items you bring inside your home.
 Dust your jacket and check your grocery bags for any unwanted travelers.

 Pests need water for survival.
-Still waters attract pests like mosquitoes that quickly turn it into a breeding ground.
-Still water around your home could be found in your gardens, bird baths, or repurposed plant holders like rubber tires, etc. Look around your property and change the water in birdbaths frequently or remove still water altogether.
+Still water attracts pests like mosquitoes and quickly turn it into a breeding ground.
+Still water around your home can be found in your gardens, bird baths, or repurposed plant holders like rubber tires, etc. Look around your property and change the water in birdbaths frequently or remove still water altogether.

 Repaint and Replace

 If moisture has entered your property, one of the first signs is paint chipping off walls and surfaces bubbling.
 If you notice this in your home or workplace and you have wood floors, the moisture most likely entered the floors as well.
 To avoid wood decay or termite infestation, make sure you replace your wood and repaint the walls while you’re at it too.